How a planned approach to data collection, storage and dissemination can help you troubleshoot potential problems early and maximise your impact.

 Monash University encourages all researchers (including graduate research students) to undertake data planning at the start of each research project.

-Any individual or group that wants to self-assess data management practices and try to improve them might also benefit from a data planning process.
+Any individual or group that wants to self-assess data management practices and try to improve them might also benefit from a data planning process which covers all the key points described in the Management of Data and information in Research supporting guide.

 This checklist has been designed so that you can easily identify which policies, procedures and guidelines apply, and find out where to go within the University for further advice.
 Support to complete the checklist is also offered as part of the Library's research data advice and planning services.